IDAES/idaes-pse/docs/advanced_user_guide/custom_models/unit_model_development.rst

 Unit Model Configuration
 ------------------------

-Configuration arguments in unit models are used to allow users of the model to configure the model to suit the needs of the flowsheet they are simulating.
+Configuration arguments in unit models allow model developers to provide the end-user with the ability to configure the model to suit the needs of the flowsheet they are simulating.
 The most common aspects that need to be configured are:

 * whether the model should be dynamic or steady-state, and
 * what property package to use when calculating thermophysical properties.